mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 As an example, there's functionality in my app PicoShare to generate URLs for files that you want to share with unauthenticated users.
 To test the functionality, I needed to navigate through PicoShare's sharing feature, log out of the user session, and then verify that the browser can still access the URL it generated a few steps earlier.

-Here's how I originally implemeted that test in Cypress:
+Here's how I originally implemented that test in Cypress:

 ```javascript
 // Save the route to the guest link URL so that we can return to it later.